 Supporting Black-Led Movements

+Dedicated to social movement building and grassroots organizing, the Jean Hardisty Initiative is named after and guided by the values of the late Jean Hardisty, a longtime WDN member and feminist scholar.
 Since 2015, the Jean Hardisty Initiative has been moving resources to Black-led movements that are channeling protest energy into power, with a long-term goal of eradicating structural inequality and eliminating the racialization of systems that uphold it.
-Movement-building work—and Black-led organizing work—has been dramatically underfunded by traditional philanthropy.
-As white nationalism is on the rise—supporting Black-led movements is a powerful lever to create permanent change.
+The pillars that uphold the Jean Hardisty Initiative’s work include:

 - Supporting Movement Infrastructure.
 Supporting grassroots organizing, movement building, and long-term movement infrastructure to Black-led movements.